open-orchestra/open-orchestra-docs/en/user_guide/global_page_blocks.rst

 Global blocks
 -------------

-Some blocks could have the same configuration parameters in many pages like header or footer block.
-Global pages are containers allowing to store these globally configured blocks.

-They will appear with a blue background in the backoffice right panel whereas the other blocks appear in orange color.
+When contributing a node, available blocks are shown in the right panel.
+Global blocks that have been contributed in global pages appear with a blue background, while standard blocks appear in orange.

 .. image:: ../../images/panel_global_page_blocks.png

-Contribution of global blocks works the same way as other blocks (see `managing block in node`_)
+Contribution of global blocks works the same way as other blocks (see `managing block in node`_), except that they can be edited only on the node they where created in, ie their global page.

 .. _`managing block in node`: /en/user_guide/node.rst#managing-blocks-in-nodes
 .. _`Block creation`: /en/developer_guide/block_creation.rst